-On this particular San Francisco bound flight, the menu was created by chef Andreas Appenzeller, the chef de cuisine at Europe’s highest lakeside four-star-superior hotel, the frutt Lodge & Spa (which stands 1920 m or 6300 ft above sea level).
-Appenzeller has already earned 15 GaultMillau points for his creations in the hotel’s own frutt Stübli restaurant.
+On this particular San Francisco-bound flight, the menu was created by chef Andreas Appenzeller, the chef de cuisine at Europe’s highest lakeside four-star-superior hotel, the fruit Lodge & Spa (which stands 1920 m or 6300 ft above sea level).
+Appenzeller has already earned 15 GaultMillau points for his creations in the hotel’s own fruit Stübli restaurant.
 The food on Swiss airlines is excellent.

-- Dessert: yoghurt and honey mousse with a strawberry sponge and Bircher muesli popcorn
+- yoghurt and honey mousse with a strawberry sponge and Bircher muesli popcorn

 Entertainment on Swiss

-There are only two, standard-sized lavatories for Business Class passengers, located in the galley between the two cabins.
-They feature a selection of facial products and lotion by Swiss Code (see photo in the scroller for more details.
+There are only two standard-sized lavatories for Business Class passengers located in the galley between the two cabins.
+They feature a selection of facial products and lotions by Swiss Code.

 This review was shared with us by our friends at The Luxury Travel Expert.